Avisav24/IndianElection_ResultPredictor/README.md

 ## 🎉 Acknowledgments

-- 🙏 Thanks to all contributors
+- 🙏 Thanks to all
 - 📚 TextBlob for NLP capabilities
 - 📊 Plotly for beautiful visualizations
 - 🌐 Flask for the web framework